rails/rails/guides/source/action_cable_overview.md

 WebSockets open to your application if they use multiple browser tabs or devices.
 The client of a WebSocket connection is called the consumer.

-Each consumer can in turn subscribe to multiple cable channels.
+Each consumer can in turn subscribe to multiple channels.
 Each channel encapsulates a logical unit of work, similar to what a controller does in a regular MVC setup.
 For example, you could have a `ChatChannel` and an `AppearancesChannel`, and a consumer could be subscribed to either